 The market for long index-linked income is likely to continue strengthening, driven by the flood of long-income funds currently being raised.
 Whilst yields look reasonably low already, it seems likely that these will be compressed further due to increased market competition.

-Over the coming months, as we get closer to the Halloween Brexit deadline, we anticipate that the market share of alternative investments will only increase.
+Over the coming months, as we get closer to the Brexit deadline, we anticipate that the market share of alternative investments will only increase.